-The first session of the CFA Level III exam is comprised of 5 or 6 vignettes followed by several questions that require a written response.
-There will be some multiple-choice questions in this session, as well.
-For example, you may be asked a multiple-choice question to select the portfolio (A, B or C) that meets a particular objective, followed by an essay question to justify that response.
+The morning session of the CFA Level III exam is comprised of 11 vignettes followed by several questions that require a written response, part "item Set" or multiple-choice and part "essay".
+In the traditional essay question, for example, you may be asked a multiple-choice question to select the portfolio (A, B or C) that meets a particular objective, followed by an essay question to justify that response.
 There also may be some numerical entry questions, where only a number is required, with no opportunity to show work.
-The majority of the questions, though, will be traditional essay.
+The vignettes for both essay and item set questions are about the same length and degree of difficulty.